 These first two initial programs were written before the language was specified; the original idea to add homoiconicity was a letter, ``^'', which would jump between the code and data arrays and begin executing there.
 Complications, such as communication between these two arrays became apparent and so the copying strategy was adopted instead.
 The data array wraps around to enable easy storage of information between overwrites, assuming the instruction array is shorter than the data array.

-An APL implementation with single-stepping is currently the only implementation.
+An APL implementation with a light debugger is currently the only implementation.

 Despite being written to make compilation difficult, strategies have been derived and the discussion of these and general implementation strategies will consume the remainder of this article.

 Basic implementation strategies, sans interpretation:

 An implementation may compile the instruction array into a compiled array, keeping the instruction array for homoiconic purposes, and then execute the compiled array.
 This approach is particularly suited to languages that allow for ease of dynamic program generation, such as a machine code or a Lisp.
 One advantage is that brackets can be handled with a single stack, with ``['' pushing a location and ``]'' popping and resolving both jumps.
 This is the chosen strategy for a future machine code implementation, as it's easy to implement at the cost of memory.